Henaccount/NW-HideByCoords-Faster/README.md

 For the same purpose as above paragraph, but for avoiding to access the Navisworks application during working with ACAD, you can use in ACAD the following script: https://github.com/Henaccount/ClipBox-ACAD-NW which will call this NW script by commandline (hidden).

-# preparation of the Navisworks file for use with this script:
+# Preparation of the Navisworks file for use with this script:
 Note that this has just been tested with a metric Navisworks model (units = meter) together with Plant 3D (units = milimeter).
 For different unit situations, you might need to adjust the code accordingly.

 <li>Unhide All in your Navisworks model
 <li>Append to your Navisworks file the "CoordinationClipBox.dwg" which can be downloaded from the root of this repository.
 <li>Create a selection set from the (only) 3D Solid that is contained in the CoordinationClipBox.dwg and name it "clipbox"
-<li>Create a clash check like this, the rest of the settings will be added automatically:
+<li>Create a clash check like this and move it to the very top of the list (if several exist), the rest of the settings will be added automatically:

   <img src="https://github.com/Henaccount/NW-HideByCoords-Faster/blob/master/clasher-settings.png?raw=true">